Rivers Guthrie

-Rivers Guthrie is a retired American soccer midfielder who played professionally in the USL A-League and Major League Soccer.
+Rivers Guthrie is an American retired soccer midfielder who played professionally in the USL A-League and Major League Soccer.
 He played the United States U-16 men's national soccer team at the 1989 FIFA U-16 World Championship.

 In 1989, Guthrie played two games for the United States U-16 men's national soccer team at the 1989 FIFA U-16 World Championship.
-Guthrie attended Clemson University, playing on the men’s soccer team from 1991 to 1994.
+Guthrie attended Clemson University, playing on the men's soccer team from 1991 to 1994.
 In 1995, he turned professional with the Colorado Rapids of the A-League.
 That season, the Foxes went to the championship where they fell to the Montreal Impact.
 Guthrie played one game with the Tampa Bay Terror during the 1995-1996 National Professional Soccer League season.
 In 1996, Guthrie signed with the Tampa Bay Mutiny of Major League Soccer.
 He never played for the Mutiny, but spent most of the season with the New Orleans Riverboat Gamblers of USISL.
 In 1997, he returned to the Foxes but the team folded at the end of the season.
 In February 1998, Guthrie signed with the Charleston Battery.
 He moved to the Orange County Zodiac in 1999 and played for the team through 2000, but only played three games for them that season.
 In 2001, he signed with the Atlanta Silverbacks.
 In May, the Colorado Rapids called up Guthrie for one game.
 The Silverbacks released him in July.